Phalk/Console-Mode-Startup/README.md

 # Console Mode Startup

 This Python script uses PyQt5 to automatically launch applications based on the screen resolution.
 It features a fully customizable "Loading" interface (GIFs, text, and colors) that synchronizes animation progress with the wait times defined for each application.
+This is specially useful for people using multiseat solutions (ex: Ibik Aster).

 ## Features
 - **Resolution-Based Launching**: Automatically detects screen resolution and runs specific apps from `config.ini`.